BelleyRaniBala/HudlTest/Readme.md

 I run my test from IntelliJ comunity edition on Windows.

 In case you would like to use firefox driver, please change the details in the com.hudl.Launcher class.

+The Feedback received:

+UI Project
+No defensive code to try and protect against a WebElement not being on the page.
+Missing some of the more advanced uses of Selenium
+The Page Object Model used was good and uses inheritance to not repeat code and gives a good foundation to work from.
+The parameterisation of Junit allows for some data driven testing, but no explanation of what these parameter will do.
+Potentially BDD should have been used instead.